Introduction to Prudence Concept in Accounting

 Explanation

 - Prudence states that if the liabilities are under-recorded, it may result in a huge outflow of resources at a time when the liability out-bursts.
 This results in an unusual movement in the income statement & cash flow statement.
-Thus, to avoid this situation, prudence suggests that as time passes each year, the organization should start making provision for probable liabilities, expenses, and losses in the near future.
-This will ensure that only a single accounting period does not suffer at a stroke.
+Thus, to avoid this situation, prudence suggests that as time passes each year, the organization should start making provisions for probable liabilities, expenses, and losses in the near future.
+This will ensure that only a single accounting period does not suffer a stroke.

-- The concept revolves around the logic that the profits, assets & revenue should not be overstated (i.e. record it only when there is complete confidence about the recoverability of revenue, usage of assets and realization of profits) and the expenses, liabilities & losses are not understated (i.e. record these even if the chance of occurrence is low).
+- The concept revolves around the logic that the profits, assets & revenue should not be overstated (i.e. record it only when there is complete confidence about the recoverability of revenue, usage of assets, and realization of profits) and the expenses, liabilities & losses are not understated (i.e. record these even if the chance of occurrence is low).

-- Thus, expenses should be recorded as early as possible but revenues should be recorded only when there is a certainty.
+- Thus, expenses should be recorded as early as possible but revenues should be recorded only when there is certainty.

 Examples of Prudence Concept in Accounting